scalacenter/tasty-query/README.md

 In addition, for Scala 3 code, it provides access to the full Trees, allowing for deeper inspection of the code.

-TASTy Query is still in development, so it is not unlikely that you will encounter bugs.
-Feel free to file them in our bug tracker.
-Nevertheless, it should already be usable for the most part.

 ## Usage

 Add the following dependency to your build: